Etymology of Skye: Details

 The problems with the proposed Gaelic etymologies can be summed up as follows.
 Firstly, the Gaelic word for "winged" is sgiathach and sgiathanach is not attested in Gaelic except in the place name and the ethnonym Sgiathanach "person from Skye".
 Secondly, the recorded pronunciations all point towards a clear [a] preceding the -ach ending: [ˈs̪kʲiəhanəx], [ˈs̪kʲiə.anəx], or [ˈs̪kʲi.aːnəx].
 This means the form Sgiathanach is very unlikely to be based on the Gaelic plural of "wing" (sgiathan), which contains a schwa in the last syllable ([ˈs̪kʲiəhən]) and would represent a highly unusual adjectival form based on a plural noun.
 Thirdly, the diminutive/nominaliser ending -an would result in [ˈs̪kʲiəhan], with a clear [a] in the last syllable.
 This form sciathán or sgiathan is indeed attested in the modern Gaelic languages.
 The Old Irish attested form is scíath (cognate with modern Welsh ysgwydd "shoulder") with a reconstructed Celtic form *skeito-, which suggests the Irish form sgiathán is an innovation and an unlikely root for Sgiathanach.
 Finally, deriving the name from Scáthach involves two main problems: there would be a case of unexplained palatalisation of [s̪k] to [s̪kʲ] and an unexplained extra element -an-.

 The roots of the Roman and Greek forms, Scit- and Scet- (meaning unknown), could be the root of Sgitheanach as they would regularly develop into Old Gaelic [s̪gʲiθ-] and be an entirely logical source for the attested Norse Skíð.
 It would also lead to modern Sgitheanach via a regular suffigation of -an and -ach to form an ethnonym and adjective.
 This would also explain the use of an apparent root form in An Cuan Sgith(e) The Minch (the strait separating the Outer Hebrides from the Inner Hebrides) and the older Irish form of Scíth rather than the modern An tOileán Sgiathanach, for example: Do ṡiuḃal sé Scíṫ agus an dá Uiḃeast agus Beinn a’ Ṁaola...
 "He travelled Skye and the two Uists and Benbecula...".
 In this case the interpretation of the name as "winged" may simply be a case of folk etymology.

-In April 2007 it was reported in the media that the island's official name had been changed by the Highland Council to Eilean a' Cheò.
-However, the Council clarified that this name referred only to one of its 22 wards in the then impending election, and that there were no plans to change signage or discontinue the English name.